LOOSE-LIPS/loose-lips-2.0/src/routes/blog/lara-featsutty-common-sense-ep-peachy-sounds/index.md

   - imported/lara-featsutty-common-sense-ep-peachy-sounds/image1319.jpeg
 description: >-
   Common Sense by Lara ft Sutty Peachy UK have borne new fruits for a long time.
-  Kicking off an events and mix series back in 2017, Gabriella&#39;s experience over the decade &#8211; beginning as a Sheffield curator before expanding to London &#8211; means their talent showcase always reflects who to look out for from all [...]Read More...
+  Kicking off an events and mix series back in 2017, Gabriella's experience over the decade – beginning as a Sheffield curator before expanding to London – means their talent showcase always reflects who to look out for from all [...]Read More...
 published: true
 tags: release-review
 featured: false